AhmedHoseiny/notification-system/README.md

 - send `POST` request to  `/api/notifications` to create a notification
 - send `GET` request to  `/api/notifications` to get notifications

-The background task fired to send notification across multiple providers

 In the console you will see logs of notifications